Binding a Quilt by Machine

 Stitch the binding onto the quilt

-Leave the first few inches of binding, then stitch with a 1/4″ seam allowance. - Turn off at the corner
+Leave the first few inches loose, and then stitch with a 1/4″ seam allowance.

-When you get to the corner of the quilt, stitch off the edge at a 45* angle.
-Cut the thread and remove from the machine. - Fold back
+When you get to the corner, stitch off at a 45* angle.
+Cut the thread and remove from the machine.

 Resume stitching 1/4″ from the edge of the quilt.
-Repeat at the other corners. - Tuck in the end
+Continue to the next corner and stitch that in the same way.

 Top stitch along the edge of the binding.
 The corners should fold in easily.